ohyonghao/RubikTrainer/README.md

 RubikTrainer
 ============

-A simple Rubik&#39;s Cube trainer for PLL's and OLL's
+A simple Rubik&#39;s Cube trainer for PLL's and OLL's to help improve your time.